lhwdev/llang/book.md

 ## Tokens and Tokenizer

 > Note that tokenizer phase is integrated into Cst parsing phase.
+> All tokenization phase described here are obsolete.

 Tokens are like 'words' in English.
 They are flat(not nested/structured).
 It says how to split raw code into meaningful components.